 Before choosing an ISO certification body for your ISO 27001 certification you need to understand the reasons for obtaining the certificate.
 Many clients want the ISO certificate to demonstrate to clients and partners that they take information security seriously.
 Others have requirements for certification to allow them to bid for certain contracts.
 There are a few rare clients who want the ISO certification as part of the process of organising and managing information security.
 It does have the added benefit of allowing senior management to understand what is going on with regards to information security.

-Once the reasons why certification is required are present, there are quite a few things that may influence your selection of an ISO 27001 Certification Body for your ISO 27001 audit but the one main concern that always seems to be topmost remains “is the audit company UKAS Accredited?”
+Once the reasons why certification is required are present, there are quite a few things that may influence your selection of an ISO 27001 Accreditation Body for your ISO 27001 audit but the one main concern that always seems to be topmost remains “is the audit company UKAS Accredited?”
 If you are new to ISO certification then this might not mean very much, so let me explain.

 All companies who issue ISO certificates, (let’s call them ‘Auditors’), should be accredited by their national or regional accreditation service.
-The role of the accreditation service is to ensure that Auditors who issue the ISO 27001 certificates meet relevant international specified standards in how they operate and how they assess their clients.
+The role of the accreditation service is to ensure that Auditors who issue the ISO 27001 certificates meet relevant internationally specified standards in how they operate and how they assess their clients.

 All Auditors are not the same

-The basic premise is that with international specified standards, all Auditors who issue ISO 27001 certificates will be operating to the known standard and therefore, they are equally trustworthy.
+The basic premise is that with internationally specified standards, all Auditors who issue ISO 27001 certificates will be operating to the known standard and therefore, they are equally trustworthy.
 Unfortunately, in practice, the quality of Auditors issuing ISO 27001 varies.
 This can have an impact on the level of trust people will regard the certificates they issue.

 One of the quirks of the current system is that an Auditor can work here in the UK but be accredited by another national accreditation body.
 Everything might be 100% correct at the home office but that national accreditation body might not have any visibility of what the Auditors are doing outside of their jurisdiction.